review-bots/review-bots.github.io/content/app/label-bot/index.md

 rows:
   - column1: Contributors receive immediate feedback.
     column2: Enables reviewers to prioritise Pull Requests.
-    column3: Automate your workflow to reduce effort.
+    column3: Use label events to trigger <a href='https://github.com/review-bots?q=example' target='_blank'>custom automation</a>.
-  - column1:
+  - column1: Labels are updated when changes are made.
-    column2: Skips PRs made by bots.
+    column2: <a href='https://github.com/review-bots/label-bot/issues/new' target='_blank'>Raise an Issue</a>
-    column3:
+    column3: Pull Requests made by a bot are not labelled.
 ---